 |Not suitable for GT racing|

-The seat has a tubular steel frame design, keeping cost down but not reducing the quality or stiffness.
-In addition, there are five harness slots, allowing you to fix many different harnesses and medium height side bolsters to provide additional support if needed.
-In terms of comfort features, the seat has large shoulder bolsters and removable leg rests, allowing many different heights to all find a combination to provide both comfort and support
+The OMP Racing TRS Steel Frame has a tubular steel frame design, keeping costs down but not reducing the quality or stiffness.
+In addition, there are five harness slots, allowing you to fit many different harnesses and medium-height side bolsters to provide additional support if needed.
+In terms of comfort features, the seat has large shoulder pads and removable leg rests, allowing many different heights to all find a combination to provide both comfort and support.

-The seat has also been constructed with hard-wearing velour to provide plenty of durability that is sure to last long and keep its comfort and appearance.
-One nice addition to this seat is that it has been FIA approved, assuring that while the seat can be used for Sim Racing, it has been rated for real road and track use in closed cockpit cars.
+The seat has also been constructed with hard-wearing velour to provide plenty of durability that is sure to last long and keep its comfort and appearance intact.
+Another nice addition to this seat is that it has actually been FIA approved, assuring that while the seat can be used for Sim Racing, it has been rated for real road and track use in closed-cockpit cars.
 If this isn’t an assurance of quality, then we aren’t sure what is.

 So this seat is definitely one to consider due to its low cost and many features, which make it a great addition to any sim rig.

-This seat has been designed especially for Sim Racers and has a few key quality of life features that can’t be missed.
-This seat maintains all the quality of a real racing seat despite not being designed for it, being made of high-quality materials whilst still keeping the cost down by removing unnecessary costly features.
+This seat has been designed especially for Sim Racers and has a few key quality-of-life features that can’t be missed.
+The Sim Lab SPEED3 GT maintains all the quality of a real racing seat despite not being designed for it, being made of high-quality materials whilst still keeping costs down by removing unnecessary expensive features.

-In addition to this, the sim racing specific features make this much more user-friendly than other sim-racing seats.
-The seat even has a mobile phone pocket, meaning you can keep your phone secure and nearby.
-In addition to this, the seat features a side mounting bracket and screw set included, meaning you’re ready to go from day one.
+In addition to this, the sim-racing-specific features make this much more user-friendly than other sim-racing seats.
+The seat even has a mobile phone pocket, meaning you can keep your phone secure and nearby, and, in addition to this, the seat features a side mounting bracket and screw set included, meaning you’re ready to go from day one.

-This is the first seat on this list that is more of a road style seat but still comes with some nice comfort features.
-However, it maintains the racing look and the quality product we are accustomed to with a brand like Sparco.
+This is the first seat on this list that is more of a road-style product, but the Sparco R100 still comes with some nice comfort features.
+It does, of course, maintain the racing look and the product quality we are accustomed to with a brand like Sparco.